0m0g1/omniscript/book/FileSpan.markdown

-# FileSpan: Source Code Position and Span Tracking for OmniScript++

-The `FileSpan` module in the OmniScript++ (OS) compiler provides utilities for tracking source code positions and spans, enabling precise error reporting and debugging.
-This document covers both the declarations (from `FileSpan.h`) and definitions (from `core.cpp`) of the `filePosition` and `FileSpan` structures, as well as related global variables and functions.
-These components are essential for associating compiler diagnostics (e.g., syntax errors in OS code like `Vec2 can +`) with specific locations in source files, supporting professional-grade compiler development.
+# FileSpan

 ## Purpose
-- **Source Position Tracking**: The `filePosition` structure records a single point in the source code (line, column, file path), used for pinpointing errors or warnings.
-- **Source Span Management**: The `FileSpan` structure tracks a range of source code (from start to end positions), ideal for reporting issues that span multiple lines or columns, such as a malformed `Sprite` struct definition.
-- **Global Span Management**: The `currentSpan` global variable and associated functions (`setSpan`, `getSpan`, `setSpanFromPosition`) allow the compiler to maintain and query the current source location during parsing, semantic analysis, or code generation.
-- **Thread Synchronization**: The `allThreadsDone` flag supports multi-threaded compilation scenarios, such as the threaded starfield example in OS, ensuring proper cleanup after all threads complete.
+The `FileSpan` component is a critical utility in the OmniScript++ (OS) compiler for tracking source code locations.
+It enables precise diagnostic reporting by associating errors, warnings, and other messages with specific ranges of source code (e.g., lines and columns in a file).
+By maintaining start and end positions, `FileSpan` supports detailed error messages, such as those used in syntax or semantic errors, and facilitates context display (e.g., showing offending source lines with caret indicators).
+In professional compiler design, accurate source tracking is essential for user-friendly diagnostics, and `FileSpan` exemplifies this practice in the OS compiler.

-## FileSpan.h Declarations
+## Declarations

-The `FileSpan.h` header declares the `filePosition` and `FileSpan` structures, along with global variables and functions for span management.
-Below is the complete header content:
+Below is the header file for `FileSpan`, defining the `filePosition` and `FileSpan` structures, along with global functions for managing a current span.

 ```cpp
 #pragma once